 What is an Unconstitutional Search?

 The question of whether or not the search was legal or constitutional is always going to be a key question in any Possession case.
 Whether or not the search of your home, your car, or your person is or is not constitutional is the first thing that I examine when I get a possession case.
 There are both Federal and Texas Rules that protect us from both searches and seizures without either a warrant or probable cause.
 Protection from unlawful and indiscriminate searches and seizures is one of our foundational constitutional rights, and one of the facets of our government that, at the time, separated us from England.
 The Founding Fathers believed it was very important to prevent the long arm of the law from reaching into our homes and our affairs without a warrant.
-Here is the text of the Fourth Amendment to the United States Constitution:
+The essence of the Fourth Amendment to the United States Constitution is our right to be secure in our homes and on our persons, against both searches and seizures that are unreasonable.
+Warrants shall only be issued based on probable cause, and the thing or person that is to be searched must be listed with particularity.

 Illegal Searches and Possession